rob550-docs/rob550-docs.github.io/docs/botlab/mbot-system-setup-Pi5.md

 ### 4.2 Connect to the Internet at Home
 1. Ensure the `new_wifi_ssid` and `new_wifi_password` are correctly set in the `mbot_config.txt` file (check for any typos).
 They should be your home wifi name, and home wifi password.

 2. Start the MBot, wait for about 1 minute.
-You may hear the fan start a couple of times, and eventually, the OLED screen will display the MBot's IP address, meaning the mbot is connected to your home Wi-Fi.
+You may hear the fan start a couple of times, and eventually, the OLED screen will display the MBot's IP address (since you are at home, the IP be `192.168.x.x` is normal unlike on campus), meaning the mbot is connected to your home Wi-Fi.

 If you have successfully connected your MBot to MWireless or your home Wi-Fi, you can use its IP address to remotely access the MBot.
 From now on, you can always find the IP address on the OLED screen.
 Proceed to the next step for more details.